tidymodels/hardhat/tests/testthat/_snaps/validation.md

       validate_outcomes_are_numeric(iris)
     Condition
       Error in `validate_outcomes_are_numeric()`:
       !
-All outcomes must be numeric, but the following are not:
+All outcomes must be numeric.
-      'Species': 'factor'
+      i The following is not:
+      "Species": <factor>

 ---